r3it/docs-customine.gusuku.io/content/actions/aggregate/calc_records_average.en.md

 For Field to Calculate, select a numeric field or any field from the calculation field.However, you cannot select a field in the table.

+#### Field to set result (optional)

+Specify this when setting the calculation result to another field.
+If you do not set it in the direct field but want to use the calculation result in another action, you can omit it.

 ## Precautions

 It does not round the results of the calculation.
 Separate [Round the value of a field](../../field/round4d5u_field), and so on.